Ukraine's Zelenskyy arrives in Turkey for peace talks but Russia's Putin stays away

 U.S. President Donald Trump said he was not surprised that Putin was a no-show.
 Trump had pressed for Putin and Zelenskyy to meet but brushed off Putin's apparent decision not to attend.

-“I didn’t think it was possible for Putin to go if I’m not there,” Trump told reporters as he took part in a business roundtable with executives in Doha, Qatar, on the third day of his visit to the Middle East.
+“I didn’t think it was possible for Putin to go if I’m not there,” Trump told reporters at a meeting with business executives in Doha, Qatar, on the third day of his visit to the Middle East.

+Trump said a meeting between him and Putin was crucial to break the deadlock.

+“I don’t believe anything’s going to happen whether you like it or not, until (Putin) and I get together,” he said on Air Force One while traveling from Doha to Abu Dhabi, the capital of the United Arab Emirates.
+“But we’re going to have to get it solved because too many people are dying.”

 Vladimir Medinsky, an aide to Putin, is leading the Russian team that will also include three other senior officials, the Kremlin said.
 Putin also appointed four lower-level officials as “experts” for the talks in Istanbul.